dkjroot/llm-self-debate/README.md

 names.txt contains a comma-separated list of the names of the characters in your debate.  e.g. "May,Ted,Pete,Ben,Violet"

 Each character needs a Name_prompt.json, which is that character's initial system prompt.  e.g. May_prompt.json.
-This contains two strings, 'fixed_prompt' that will always be used, and 'variable_prompt' that will be used as the initial variable prompt, but the LLM will update as the conversation progresses (this is an attempt to introduce some variance and freshness into the debate, otherwise the LLM tends to go round in circles).
+This contains two strings, 'fixed_prompt' that will always be used, and 'variable_prompt' that will be used as the initial dynamic prompt, but the LLM will update as the conversation progresses (this is an attempt to introduce some variance and freshness into the debate, otherwise the LLM tends to go round in circles).

 speaker_order.txt can be used to force a specific order for the speakers.
 When the script comes to the end of this list, it will choose a speaker at random.
 In both modes, it will avoid using the same speaker twice in a row.

-system_prompt.json contains three strings: 'rules' where you can tune the behaviour of the LLM, 'scenario_fixed' where you can define non-variable parts of the debate scenario, and 'scenario_variable' which is an initial value for the part of the scenario that the LLM will be allowed to update as the debate progresses.
+system_prompt.json contains three strings: 'rules' where you can tune the behaviour of the LLM, 'scenario_fixed' where you can define non-variable parts of the debate scenario, and 'scenario_variable' which is an initial value for the dynamic part of the scenario that the LLM will be allowed to update as the debate progresses.

 initial_conversation.txt contains the conversation that has occurred to date.
 It's a good way to set an initial tone for the conversation.
 You can also use this as a way to edit the conversation the characters have had so far - copy the conversation_(datetime).txt over initial_conversation.txt, edit anything you want to edit, then run the script again.

 It's useful to have some starting point conversations prepared, and that's what prep_initial_conversation*.txt represent - copy one of those to initial_conversation.txt and start the script to begin a fresh debate.

 config.json should be mostly self-explanatory.
-The following fields to the following things:
+The following fields do the following things:
 - update_dynamic_character_prompt_every_N_statements - how many times should a specific character speak before the dynamic (aka variable) part of their character prompt is updated?
 - new_dynamic_scenario_prompt_every_N_statements - how many times should any character speak before the dynamic part of the scenario prompt is updated?
 - print_new_dynamic_prompts - if set true, new dynamic prompts will be printed to the console (but not to the file) - useful if you want to see how well the dynamic feature is working.